Skip to main content

 Course Title: Jerusalem: Vision and Reality

-Description: Jerusalem has always mesmerized minds—Royal City of Solomon, mystical core of the world, site of a foretold apocalypse, twice razed to the ground, focus of Jewish messianic dreams, since 1948 once more a Jewish capital city but still savagely fought over.
+Course Description: Jerusalem has always mesmerized minds—Royal City of Solomon, mystical core of the world, site of a foretold apocalypse, twice razed to the ground, focus of Jewish messianic dreams, since 1948 once more a Jewish capital city but still savagely fought over.
 In this course, we will sample the symbolism of Jerusalem in Jewish, Christian and Islamic intellectual and artistic expression, from the Bible down to the present.
 Why has this city evoked such passions?
 Assessment will be by three papers analyzing academic and creative course readings, with an emphasis on clarity, concision and grasp of content.

 No required textbooks available